JayHartzell/bulk_item_checkout/README.md

 ## Description

-This application allows library staff to perform bulk checkouts by uploading a file containing user identifiers and item barcodes.
+This application allows library staff to perform bulk checkouts by uploading a file containing user primary identifiers and item barcodes.
 The app processes each checkout sequentially and provides real-time feedback on success or failure for each transaction.

 ## Features